-- Although technically permitted, PMF assignments outside of the Washington DC area are rare due to budget limitations.
-PMF training is centrally funded by the Army and the Army PMF Manager is the approval authority for training and travel.
-However, CAA often chooses to fund PMF travel to support its missions.
+Although technically permitted, PMF assignments outside of the Washington, D.C., area are rare due to budget limitations.
+However, CAA often chooses to fund PMF travel to support its missions and the PMF's professional development.
 Agencies that wish to fund a PMF's external rotation with their organization can and have done so previously.